AlexIsTrying/rockpaperscissors/README.md

 # rockpaperscissors
-# Rock, Paper, Scissors!
-# Trying to make a mini-game through the console.
+Trying to make a mini-game through the console.